 When there is attachment to anything, there is also the fear of losing it.

 When there is fear, there is also envy.

 When we are attached to anything emotionally, we want to own it.

 Now, you may jump to a conclusion and say, “Should I get detached from everything and go to the Himalayas?
 Sorry, not going to happen.
 I can’t live like that.”

 You can live in the same place.

-When you are attached to anything mentally, be it status, power, money, or anything that is sought out by most people, there is also dependency.
+When you are attached to anything mentally, be it status, power, money, or anything that most people seek out, there is also dependency.

-For example, when a young kid is playing his favorite game, he is attached to it psychologically.
-He won't want to be away from it.
+For example, when a young kid plays his favorite game, he is attached to it psychologically.
+He won’t want to be away from it.